kodejuice/Photapp/README.md

 ## PhotApp

-PhotApp is a simple photo/video sharing social network created as a learning experience, it utilizes the following technologies:
+PhotApp is a simple photo and video sharing social network (low budget Instagram), it utilizes the following technologies:

 - React
 - Laravel